bkoelman/Resume/README.md

 [Clean](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) C# code, that's what pleases me.
 For over ten years, design principles like [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)), [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) and [KISS](https://en.wikipedia.org/wiki/KISS_principle) have been buzzing through my mind on a daily basis while (re)writing code.
 Mostly ASP.NET (MVC) enterprise-level internal applications, as well as the high-volume www.t-mobile.nl website.

 Some developers work for the money, others to "make the customer happy".
-I see that differently.
-Want to control my own success.
-Have a team vision, form concrete goals.
+For me that's different.
+My eye for details, combined with my conscientious attitude and drive make me eager to go for high quality and elegant solutions.
+I prefer to take responsibility for my own work within a team vision and form concrete goals.
 Getting there in small steps.
 That's what makes me run faster!

 Please stop reading if this sounds too idealistic for you. :)